 • Look around at your brothers and sisters you are sharing the meal with.

 • Look forward to the great final party Jesus has invited you to.

 • Look now – because Jesus is really present here with us.

-At FAC we celebrate communion together approximately once a month.
+At FAC we take communion together about once a month.
 Connect with us on social media to be reminded when a communion weekend is coming up!
-Pastor James speaks to these communion ideas here.
+Learn more about communion in this video with Pastor James.